-Each CGC shall have a Chief Risk Officer and Chief Internal Auditor who shall report directly to the Committee(s) responsible for Risk Management and Audit function(s) respectively.

-- 4.5.2 Where there is a Remuneration Committee in addition to the four Committees prescribed in Section 4.5.1, the membership shall comprise non-executive directors only.
-Where the Remuneration and Governance & Nominations Committees are combined, its membership shall be drawn only from non-executive directors. - 4.5.3 The Remuneration Committee shall determine the remuneration of the executive directors and management. - 4.5.4 The Board and its Committees shall have a charter to be approved by the CBN.
-The charter shall be reviewed every three (3) years or as may be determined by the CBN from time to time. - 4.5.5 The Chairman of the Board shall not be a member of any Board Committee. - 4.5.6 All Board Committees shall be headed by non-executive directors. - 4.5.7 The Board Audit Committee shall have unrestricted access to the financial records of the CGC including external auditors' reports. - 4.5.8 The MD/CEO and other executive directors shall not be members of the Board Audit Committee.

-4.5.9 The Board shall not replace members of the Board Audit Committee and external auditors at the same time.
+- 4.5.3 Each CGC shall have a Chief Risk Officer and Chief Internal Auditor who shall report directly to the Committee(s) responsible for Risk Management and Audit function(s) respectively. - 4.5.4 Where there is a Remuneration Committee in addition to the four Committees prescribed in Section 4.5.1, the membership shall comprise non-executive directors only.
+Where the Remuneration and Governance & Nominations Committees are combined, its membership shall be drawn only from non-executive directors. - 4.5.5 The Remuneration Committee shall make recommendations to the board on the CGC's remuneration policy and structure for all directors and senior management employees. - 4.5.6 The Board and its Committees shall have a charter to be approved by the CBN.
+The charter shall be reviewed at least once in three (3) years or as may be determined by the CBN from time to time. - 4.5.7 The Chairman of the Board shall not be a member of any Board Committee. - 4.5.8 All Board Committees shall be headed by non-executive directors. - 4.5.9 The Board Audit Committee shall have unrestricted access to the financial records of the CGC including external auditors' reports. - 4.5.10 The MD/CEO and other executive directors shall not be members of the Board Audit Committee. - 4.5.11 The Board shall not replace all members of the Board Audit Committee and external auditors at the same time.